Who We Are

 Chairman and Founder of Paria Publishing, Jerry has forty years experience in the advertising and communications industry.
 And when it comes to exhibition and museum design, he is the specialist at Paria Publishing.
 A dedicated historian, there is little he doesn’t know about the history of Trinidad and Tobago.
 He is the driving force behind Paria’s historical archive that can make thousands of historical photographs and documents available for customers who are looking for content.
 Jerry is an independent scholar and author.Wikipedia Caribbean History Archives

 Managing Director of Paria Publishing, Alice is a multi-lingual writer, photographer and graphic designer with a Master’s Degree in Social and Business Communications from Universität der Künste, Berlin, Germany.
-Her main strengths are creative branding concepts, the academic rigour of research and writing of corporate histories.LinkedIn
+Her main strengths are creative branding concepts, the academic rigour of research and writing of corporate histories and biographies.LinkedIn

 Director of Paria Publishing, Dominic is an experienced graphic artist.
 Before joining the company in 2002, Dominic worked as a pre-press technician with many years experience in the art department and pre-press of Impact Pre-Press, The Office Authority Limited and Trinidad and Tobago Printing Works.
 Today, his specialities are designs of modern and creative corporate reports and brochures, company magazines and advertisements.LinkedIn

 Paria Publishing works with great freelancers, such as amazing printeries, experienced photographers, up-and-coming illustrators, video veterans and sound specialists, and #internet/social/media/buffs.
 Not to mention our fabulous, eagle-eyed editors and proofreaders!